-If you are looking for an introductory issue to get started with development, then check out the introductory label, which contains issues that are good for starting developers.
-Generally, familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.
+If you are looking for an introductory issue to get started with development, then check out the “good first issue” label, which contains issues that are good for starting developers.
+Generally, familiarity with Python, NumPy, pandas, and some parallel computing are assumed.

 Contributing to Code¶

 Dask maintains development standards that are similar to most PyData projects.
 These standards include language support, testing, documentation, and style.

 Dask supports Python versions 3.9, 3.10 and 3.11.

 Name changes are handled by the